111110100/ozlottopy/README.md

 if ```USEWEIGHT``` is set to true, it will use the historical draws as weights to randomly select numbers.

 ## Command line
-Or from the command line:
+to override the .env file, use it from the command line:
 ```bash
 SUGGEST=10 python ozlottories.py
 ```